resolve109/study-aws-sa/aws-study-guide.md

   - Provides better container orchestration than EC2-based deployment for modernizing applications
   - Allows preservation of front-end and back-end code while enabling decomposition into smaller components
   - Reduces operational complexity when migrating from on-premises container environments
+- **AWS Application Auto Scaling for Fargate**:
+  - For optimizing costs while maintaining performance for ECS with Fargate:
+    - Use AWS Application Auto Scaling with target tracking policies
+    - Configure to scale based on CPU and memory usage metrics
+    - Set CloudWatch alarms to trigger scaling actions
+  - Automatically scales in when utilization decreases to reduce costs
+  - More appropriate than EC2 Auto Scaling for Fargate tasks
+  - More direct and easier to manage than custom Lambda-based scaling solutions
+  - Provides responsive scaling based on actual resource utilization rather than time-based scaling

 ### Amazon EKS (Elastic Kubernetes Service)
 - **Key Features**: